badboysm890/gpt-crawler-python/README.md

 - **worker.py**: The RQ worker responsible for executing crawl jobs asynchronously.
 - **gptcrawlercore.py**: Contains the core logic for web crawling using Playwright.
 - **outputs/**: Directory where the crawled data (output files) is stored as JSON.
+- **requirements.txt**: Lists the Python dependencies required for the project.
+- **Dockerfile**: Docker configuration for containerizing the FastAPI app and worker.
+- **docker-compose.yml**: Docker Compose configuration for orchestrating the FastAPI app, Redis, and worker services.

 ## Customizing the Crawler